 Woodchucks are found statewide in a variety of habitats.
-They prefer meadows, pastures, crop fields, and yards that are close to a woody edge.
-They are common in brushy or weedy areas along fence rose or road right-of-ways.
+They prefer meadows, pastures, crop fields and yards that are close to a woods edge.
+They are common in brushy or weedy areas along fence rows or road right-of-ways.

-Woodchucks breed in late February or March and usually not until the animal is close to 2 years old.
+Woodchucks breed in late February or March and usually not until the animal is close to two years old.
+The gestation period is 31-32 days.
 Four to five young are born in April or May.
 A woodchuck will give birth to only one litter per year.
 The young will start to find their own territory when they are just a few months old.

 Scarecrows can provide temporary relief, but they must be moved around regularly and in conjunction with a high amount of dog or human presence to scare them away.

-Shooting, where legal, can also be an effective method or reducing or maintaining a low population of woodchucks.
-Woodchucks can be captured or killed year-round without a permit or hunting or trapping license from the DNR, and there are no limits to the number that can be taken.
+Shooting, where legal, can also be an effective method or reducing or maintaining a low population of groundhogs.
+Groundhogs can be captured or killed year-round without a permit or hunting or trapping license from the DNR, and there are no limits to the number that can be taken.